Primordial Black Holes with QCD Color Charge

 Non-Abelian dynamics among the unconfined quarks and gluons yield a nontrivial distribution of QCD color charge within the QGP \cite{Blaizot:2001nr,Litim:2001db,Mrowczynski:2016etf}.
 In particular, collective modes of soft gluons, with momenta $k_{\rm soft} \sim g_s T$, where $g_s$ is the dimensionless gauge coupling strength, can produce spatial regions of nonvanishing net color charge, whose typical size is set by the Debye screening length $\lambda_D (T) \sim 1 / (g_s T)$ \cite{Manuel:2003zr,Manuel:2004gk}.

 The mechanism by which PBHs form, known as ``critical collapse," indicates that some PBHs would form with arbitrarily small masses, $M \ll \bar{M}$ \cite{Choptuik:1992jv,Evans:1994pj,Niemeyer:1999ak,Gundlach:2002sx,Gundlach:2007gc,Musco:2008hv,Escriva:2021aeh}.
-Therefore some PBHs would be affected by the nontrivial distribution of QCD charge within the medium.
-Some PBHs would form with net QCD charge; a subset of these, moreover, would form with extremal enclosed charge, ${\cal Q} = \sqrt{G} \, M$.
+The long-lived PBHs with mass $\bar{M}$ would constitute DM today, whereas those with $M\ll\bar{M}$ would have already evaporated.
+Nonetheless, these small PBHs would have formed from collapse regions of size $\sim\lambda_D$, on scales for which the QGP can have a nontrivial color-charge distribution.
+Such PBHs would form with net QCD color charge; a subset of these, moreover, would form with extremal enclosed charge, ${\cal Q} = \sqrt{G} \, M$.
+On the other hand, DM candidates (with mass $\sim\bar{M}$) would be color neutral.

-The abundance of near-extremal PBHs depends sensitively upon the ratio $M_{\rm extr} / \bar{M}$, which scales with the temperature of the plasma at the time of PBH formation, and hence falls over time as the plasma cools.
-Nonetheless, even if relatively few near-extremal PBHs would be expected to form in a given cosmological scenario, they could have been formed under realistic conditions within the early phases of our universe.
-They therefore provide an interesting theoretical laboratory in which to try to understand black hole physics.
+Although vacuum solutions of color-charged black holes have been known in the literature for some time \cite{Volkov:1998cc,Volkov:2016ehx}, such simple scenarios have ignored how these objects could have formed.
+In contrast, we focus on realistic, well-motivated mechanisms by which a population of charged black holes---including near-extremal ones---could have formed amid a nontrivial medium in our actual universe.

-Exact solutions of the Einstein-Yang-Mills equations for black holes in vacuum have been known for some time.
-(For reviews, see Refs.~\cite{Volkov:1998cc,Volkov:2016ehx}.)
-In this work, we focus on realistic mechanisms that could yield QCD-charged black holes amid a nontrivial medium, within well-motivated cosmological scenarios.
-In this paper, we adopt ``natural" units $\hbar = c = k_B = 1$, restrict attention to $(3 + 1)$ spacetime dimensions, and work in terms of the reduced Planck mass, $M_{\rm pl} \equiv 1 / \sqrt{ 8 \pi G} \simeq 2.43 \times 10^{18} \, {\rm GeV}$.
+The abundance of near-extremal PBHs depends sensitively upon the ratio $M/ \bar{M}$, which scales with the temperature of the plasma at the time of PBH formation, and hence falls over time as the plasma cools.
+Although rare and short-lived on cosmological timescales, these near-extremal charged PBHs would constitute an entirely new state of matter, with enclosed QCD charge ${\cal O} (10^{13} \, g_s)$, unlike the multi-parton states following relativistic heavy ion collisions, which briefly involve ${\cal O} (10^2)$ unconfined charges \cite{Pasechnik:2016wkt}.
+Moreover, as discussed below, these unusual PBHs could have phenomenological implications \cite{UnitsNote}.